Who owns the search indexes

 - …

-- ya.ru has own index and I didn’t find info about reselling it
+- ya.ru has its own index.
+I didn’t find resale info

-- baidu.com has own index and I didn’t find info about reselling it
+- baidu.com has its own index.
+I didn’t find resale info

 - Newer AI-powered search engines have not publicly shared their indexing